jlento/miljoonalaatikko/wasted/doc/myproviders.md

 familiar with, as long as it writes a nosql-formatted table to the stdout.

-To test the script with a data cached in a file, set the environment variable OFFLINE to a non-empty string.
+The `test` target in `makefile` shows an example how to test the function using cached data from from a file instead of interacting with live SLURM in sisu.

 ```bash
 squeue_nosql () {